AdobeDocs/campaign-classic.en/help/campaign/using/controlling-costs.md

 * Entering the initial amount

   Indicate the allocated amount in the relevant field.
 The other amounts are entered automatically.
-See [Calculate amounts](#calculating-amounts).
+See [Calculating amounts](#calculating-amounts).

 * Defining the validity period